 Dynamic class injection before client rendering.

 Fast and efficient dynamic CSS class injection.
-CSS classes are injected into the <html /> component before rendering avoiding flashing on client load.
+CSS classes are injected into the

-You can see this module in action by using the customize button at the top right of this page.
+tag before browser rendering You can see this module in action by using the customize button at the top right of this page.

 Add the nuxt-class-inject dependency to your project.